Do you have a child with scoliosis between the ages of 10-19 or are you a teenager yourself and aching to grow taller?

 One of the changes teens are the most excited about is growing taller!

-*Monthly height checks are ESSENTIAL if your child/teen has been diagnosed with scoliosis or if you are concerned, as scoliosis is somewhere in your family tree*These monthly height checks during adolescence are KEY to keeping a check on the progression of their scoliotic curve.
+- Monthly Height checks: Its time to get out your pencil and find a place in their room to measure height.
+Consistent height checks during adolescence are KEY to keeping a check on the progression of their scoliotic curve.
 If you are finding a ‘jump’ in height from one month to the next, and your child/teen has scoliosis, or you are suspecting it: that is a sign that their scoliotic curve is changing.
 It may be decreasing but it also could be increasing.
 Please follow up with your pediatrician when you see this change.
-You may also contact our clinic for a complimentary consultation either in-person or Telehealth.
+You may also contact our clinic for an evaluation and/or treatment session.

 - Calcium and vitamin D: These nutrients are vital to bone growth !
 They can be found in foods such as dark green leafy vegetables, white beans, fish, foods fortified in vitamin D (cereals, OJ, and some dairy products), cheese .
 These ” 2 critical nutrients for bones: Calcium is a crucial guiding block of bone tissue.
 Vitamin D helps the body absorb and process calcium.
 Together these two nutrients are the cornerstone of healthy bones.”- How to Keep Your Bones Strong as They Age.

 - Sleep– 9-11 hours per night for kids ages 6-13 and 8-10 hours per night for teens ages 14-19.
 Sleep is ESSENTIAL for tissue growth and repair.